Not seeing the results you want from your YouTube SEO campaigns?

 - Add links to your social media profiles

-When you upload your video, you’ll be asked to choose a category for it.
+When you upload your video to the platform, you’ll be asked to choose a category for it.

 These are typically broad: autos and vehicles, beauty and fashion, science and technology, etc.

 Choose the one that best fits what your video is about.
-This helps YouTube categorize your video.
+This helps YouTube categorize your video so that the correct audience can find it easier.

-Video SEO: Add Tags to Your YouTube Videos (And Use Them For Keyword Research)
+YouTube SEO: Add Tags to Your Videos (And Use Them For Keyword Research)

 YouTube has these nifty little things called tags.